DonOmbisi/banksys/README.md

   - It also includes Loan Management.

 # Prerequisites
-- For intial login use
+- For admin login use
 ```
 username: admin
 passoword: 1234